niekbiesterbos/dutch-climate-framing/README.md

 # Dutch Climate Framing

-Replication code for: **Framing the Climate Crisis: Ideological Divergence in Dutch Parliamentary Discourse (2008–2025)**
+Replication code for: **From Rhetoric to Action: Climate Framing in Dutch Politics (2008--2025)**

-Master's thesis, Informatiekunde, Radboud University / Universiteit van Amsterdam, 2025.
+Master's thesis, Informatiekunde, University of Groningen.

 ---